Ready to ILL?

 - Or, email us your requests: ILL@landmark.edu or firstname.lastname@example.org

 - Or, stop by the Library front desk with your requests (verbal or printed out)

-Landmark faculty, students, and staff may submit requests.
+Landmark College students, faculty, and staff may submit requests.
 Special arrangements may be made for visiting scholars.
-Materials requested through ILL should support the curriculum, research, or professional development directly related to the patron's job at Landmark College or to the mission of the college.
+Priority is given to materials that support a student's course work or that support the curriculum, research, or professional development directly related to the patron's job at Landmark College or to the mission of the college.

 - Books published in the last six months

-- Bound periodicals volumes and entire periodical issues
+- Bound volumes or entire issues of journals, magazines, or newspapers

 - Reserved materials

 - Reference books and materials (but an entry/article from a reference book may be available)